QuantumFF/aldex/memory-bank/activeContext.md

 10. **Column Control:** Replaced the dropdown selector for column count with `+` and `-` buttons.
 This makes the resizing action more intuitive and accessible.
 11. **Implicit Backlog Status:** Fixed logic to treat albums in `Library` with undefined `progress` as implicitly `Backlog` for filtering and display purposes.
 12. **Responsive Columns:** Implemented automatic adjustment of grid column count based on window width for better responsiveness.
+13. **Rating System Redesign:** Implemented a custom `RatingInput` component with `+` / `-` buttons and manual input, matching the column width control style.
+Updated schema to allow `null` ratings for explicit "unrating".

 ## Development Preferences